Renata Litvinova: Director

 As a director, Litvinova tried herself in many fields.
 She made her directorial debut in 2000 with the documentary There is No Death For Me.
 The film focused on the experiences of Litvinova's favorite Soviet Era actresses and gave insight into her views on their stories.
 As with her screenwriting, she directed sparingly in between her acting roles, directing six films since 2000.
 She directed her first feature film in 2004, The Goddess, which she also wrote and starred in.
 In 2006, she directed her first short film, Rado.
 Litvinova made her first foray into concert films in 2008 when she directed the film Green Theatre in Zemfira.
 The film was created using footage from a concert of one of Litvinova's friends, musical artist Zemfira Ramazanova.
 The film won "music film of the year" from independent music award show "Steppenwolf".
 The two collaborated again in 2010 to create another Ramazanova concert film directed by Litvinova called Moscow.
 Crokus/Arrow.
 Finally, Ramazanova served as the composer on Litvinova's second full-length feature film Rita's Last FairyTale (2012), which deals with "universal themes of love, hate and search for love."

 Through the years, Litvinova directed more than 15 video clips for Russian musicians and singers, since 2005 they mostly collaborated with Zemfira.
 In 2021, she directed a 13-minute promo film for Gucci.

+Renata Litvinova directed the film Joseph's Dreams, about the poet Joseph Brodsky, as the concluding part of the Petersburg: Only for Love almanac.